denevell/Natch/README.md

 * Test for editing a post and thread separately
 * Test performance with multiple connections
 * Re-enable db locking
+* Length of a tag and length of a subject.

 ### Dev complete